DWY4YU8dwpNjzdlShgDPlGEMGiiZlYit8ufkzM3z

 🧩 What is Hangul?

 Hangul is the Korean alphabet created in the 15th century during the reign of King Sejong the Great to improve literacy.
-Letters combine into tidy syllable blocks (not written in a straight line like English).
-It has 14 basic consonants and 10 basic vowels, plus a few extras you’ll see later.
+Instead of writing letters in a straight line like English, Korean uses syllable blocks.

-Fun note: Hangul is widely praised for its logical, “scientific” design.
-There’s even a UNESCO literacy prize named after King Sejong.
+💡 Fun note: Hangul is often called “scientific” because letter shapes are based on how your mouth moves when you pronounce them.
+There is even a UNESCO literacy prize named after King Sejong.

 🔤 Basic Consonants (14)